DrHackotomic/CMS395-Fall2023/README.md

 The inspiration comes from games that fall into the puzzle, platformer, adventure genre such as: LostWinds, Rain World, Hollow Knight to name a few.

+### Game World
+The world where this game will be set in is one without many details.
+The visuals will be black and white, whereas the interactable objects will be in a bright color so that it can help the player identify what they need to do next.

 ### Who are we targeting?
 Everyday people who enjoy puzzles, platformers, and adventure games.